trading-tournaments.com

 David Ryan — three U.S. Investing Championship wins in a row

 1985, 1986, 1987 — David Ryan won the U.S. Investing Championship three consecutive years, compounding to a 1,379% return across the trio.
-The William O'Neil protege turned CANSLIM into the most-cited championship sweep in USIC history.

 By Vitaly Kaminsky